BelleMoon/RFT/README.md

 For further technical insights, refer to "Refundable_Token.pdf" included in this repository.

 ---
-This README provides an in-depth overview of the RFT protocol’s technical implementation, security considerations, and testing framework, ensuring clear documentation for developers and researchers interested in refundable blockchain transactions.
+This README provides a detailed technical guide for developers, covering smart contract structure, implementation, and security measures for the Refundable Token (RFT).